 Want to understand dog psychology?
 Familiarize yourself with these common dog fears, then learn how to alleviate them.

 Like humans, our beloved dogs are prone to a variety of fears.
 Some of these are innate, while others are the result of scary experiences.
 Recognizing common dog fears and knowing basic tips to address them will help your canine companion and deepen your relationship.
-If your dog is prone to fearful bolting, try signing up for the Nextdoor Pet Directory to help your neighbors virtually “meet” your dog and understand his quirks.

 1. Why are you leaving me?
 Separation anxiety in dogs